r0nlt/Space-Radiation-Tolerant/FAQ/BITWISE-MANIPULATION/SHADOW_NUMBERS_GALOISFIELD_3D_TENSOR.md

 - **Physical separation**: Shadow copies are stored in different memory locations, often with alignment and padding to prevent a single radiation event from corrupting multiple copies.

+#### Try It Yourself: Shadow Numbers in Practice
+- **Exercise:**
+  1. Open `test/verification/radiation_stress_test.cpp` and find the `RadiationTestNetwork` class.
+  2. Modify one of the shadow copies (e.g., `weights1_copy2`) to simulate a bit flip.
+  3. Run the forward pass and observe how the majority voting logic recovers the correct value.
+- **Bonus:** Try changing two copies and see what happens—can the system still recover?

 ---

 ## 2. Galois Fields: Mathematical Error Correction